ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/revisions-and-other-features.dotnet.markdown

 Attachments are not replicated when new revisions are created.
 An attachment will be removed from RavenDB's storage only when there is no live document or document revision that refers to it.

+---

+### Reverted Data
+When a document is reverted to a revision that owns attachments, the attachments are restored to their state when the revision was created.

 {PANEL/}